NOAA-ORR-ERD/PyGnome/py_gnome/Installing.rst

 new changes that have been made to the code, you will need to re-download the new release in its entirety.

 Cloning the PyGNOME Git repository
 ----------------------------------

-If you clone the repository, you will be able to update the code with the latest version with a simple command (`git pull`).
-This will download only the files that have changed and requires no archive extraction, so it will not only be a faster operation, but we think you will find it is also more convenient.
+If you clone the repository, you will be able to update the code with the latest version with a simple command (``git pull``).
+This will download only the files that have changed and requires no archive extraction, so it will not only be a faster operation, but it is also more convenient if you want to keep up with development

 First you will need a Git client.
 On Linux, it should be available from your package manager using one of the following commands::